CfA-Library/Cite_Astro_Software/Guidelines.md

 still want a DOI to refer to your software.

-*There are details in here which are not meant for the associated paper, but for the actual associated code and what it takes to get results from this code.*
+*There are details in here which are not meant for the associated paper, but for the actual associated code and what it takes to get results from this code.
+These could serve to guide not only editors and referees, but also the authors.*

-##  Algorithm or system
+##  Algorithm or System

 The algorithm or system needs to be clearly described in the paper, and ideally in the code as well.
 A good compromise is that the paper *source code*